18F/performance-gov-research/team-practices.md

 # Performance.gov Team practices

-This document describes the conventions the performance.gov team has agreed to work under.
+This document describes the conventions the Performance.gov team has agreed to work under.
 For information about licensing, code of conduct and contributing to this project, see the [CONTRIBUTING](CONTRIBUTING.md) file.